bailey-lab/coiaf-manuscript-work/README.md

   to analyze sequencing data using coiaf.
 - `convergence` contains files for determining how many bootstraps and MCMC chains are needed for convergence.
+- `independence-assumption` contains code to examine how the addition of non-independent loci alters the confidence interval of point estimates.
 - `misc-figures` contains code for various figures.
 - `sensitivity-analysis` contains code for comparing THE REAL McCOIL to coiaf on simulated data, the results, and code to compute statistics